HackSocNotts/markdown-newsletter/README.md

  - Look into better (more markdown like) way to add buttons.
  - Add Docs into program help output.
  - Add `[-v|--verbose]` flag to print HTML while program is running.
+ - Check HTML output for accessibility.
+ - Check HTML output for compatibility.
+(I'm looking at you, Outlook)